-- Make the caramel first by putting the sugar on a shallow pan over low heat, then slowly pour the water.
+- Make the caramel by putting the sugar on a shallow pan over low heat, then slowly pour the water.
 Let it simmer, stirring occasionally to prevent the sugar from burning.
-Once the mixture turns sticky and golden brown (not black).
-This caramel will serve as the topping to the Leche Flan.
+Once the mixture turns into a syrupy consistency and golden brown (not black) turn off the heat.
+This will serve as the topping to the Leche Flan.

 - Pour and spread evenly the still steaming caramel in the bottom of the molds, pans or llanera.

-- S-l-o-w-l-y (with emphasis) pour this yolk-milk-vanilla mixture over the caramel in the mold or pans filling for about 1 inch but make sure there is a 1/4 inch space room between the rim and the mixture.
-Cover the molds with aluminum foil wrap and scrunch along the sides to seal.
+- Pour the mixture into the mold filling for about 1 inch but make sure there is a 1/4 inch space room between the rim and the mixture.
+Cover the molds with aluminum foil wrap and seal.

-- Steam the molds for 30 minutes to an hour.
+- Steam for 30 minutes to an hour.

 - When cooked, let it cool before putting in the refrigerator.
-Just run a thin knife along the edge of the mold and slowly turn it upside down on a plate to appreciate the brown caramel you painstakingly cooked to prevent it from burning.
+Just run a thin knife along the edge of the mold and slowly turn it upside down on a plate.
 Best served cold as dessert or topping to cakes, ice cream, or halo-halo.